badAtCoding144/VulkanMoment/README.md

 Holds information that connects shader inputs and VkBuffer resources and VkImage textures.
 (A set of gpu side pointers that we bind once??? idk sounds like our uniform and input buffer definitions at the top of a shader?)

 ### VkSwapChainKHR
-Frame buffer? - it comes from the extension VK_KHR_swapchain - everyone mentioning swapchain I'll have to see what it's about.
+Frame buffer? - it comes from the extension VK_KHR_swapchain - a set of framebuffers in opengl terms?

 ### VkSemaphore
 Synchronizes execution of commands (GPU->GPU), used to sync multiple command buffer submissions in succession.